qzhang8/Learning/Stable Diffusion.md

 .
 P(B) is called Prior Probablity of B, this is the assumped Probability function of B without any other condition .
 P(B|A) is called Postier Probability of B,  this is the refined Probability function of B based on the observed Randam Variable A
 .
 P(A|B) is called the Likelihood of Random Variable conditioned on Random Variable B .
-P(A) is called Marginal Likelihood; in the discrete scenario,  this is also called "whole probability of A".
+P(A) is called Marginal Likelihood; in the discrete scenario,  this is also called "Total probability of A".

 There is a good example to understand this Bayesion rule.
 Let's assume for the biological reason, color blind rate among males is higher than color blind rate among females; let's assume male color blind probablity is 7% while female color bind probability is 1%; while for some reason, male population is lower than female in this country, e.g, male is 40% but female is 60%.
 Now you hear someone is color blinded,  please infer the probablity of this person's gender.